 How Can I Study Business at the Undergraduate Level in the US?

 Undergraduate business programmes in the US fall into two categories – direct or deferred application.
-In the latter category, you are first admitted to the college as a freshman and then later admitted – by application – to the business programme for your final two years.
-Before you shortlist colleges, it is important to understand the different entry pathways to study business at the undergraduate level.
+In the latter category, you are first admitted to the college as a freshman and then later admitted by application to the business programme for your final two years.
+Before shortlisting colleges, it is essential to understand the various entry pathways for studying business at the undergraduate level.

 5 entry pathways to study business at the undergraduate level in the US: